 Private pilot : Private Pilot License (PPL)

-Obtaining a PPL (Private Pilot License) private pilot license is the first step to be doing a great hobby that is immensely rewarding.
+Obtaining a PPL (Private Pilot License) is the first step to be doing a great hobby that is immensely rewarding.
 Learning how to fly is a challenging task.
 Flying lessons provide relaxation through hard work, guaranteed!
 There are heaps of interesting aspects to learning to fly and flight training: Geography, engineering, psychology, radio, meteorology, etc. This will ensure you will remain fascinated by this hobby long after obtaining your private pilot’s license.
 Flying alone for the first time or “going solo” is thrilling and satisfying and will ultimately lead to the coveted “Private Pilot License” or your PPL pilot license.

 The PPL pilot license is, as it were, your passport to go into the air and later on you can add many licenses and ratings, eventually even up to the airline transport pilots license.